blahosyl/task-manager-frontend/README.md

 Make sure to complete the following pre-deployment steps in your development environment, especially if you made changes to the project:

+1. Check that a `Procfile` is present in the repository at the root level.
+It should have the content `web: serve -s build`.
-1. Commit any changes you made to the code.
+2. Commit any changes you made to the code.
-2. Push your changes to GitHub.
+3. Push your changes to GitHub.

 #### Steps on Heroku